 What are the ten benefits of Chapter 13 bankruptcy?
 Remember – foreclosures, repossessions, lawsuits, and garnishments will stop upon a bankruptcy filing under either a Chapter 7 bankruptcy or a Chapter 13 bankruptcy.

-Each chapter of the Bankruptcy Code has advantages and disadvantages, and either Chapter 7 or Chapter 13 can be the best choice for resolving unmanageable debt.
+Each chapter of the Bankruptcy Code has advantages and disadvantages.
+Either Chapter 7 or Chapter 13 can be the best choice for resolving unmanageable debt.

-We’ll get down to the details, but Chapter 13 allows people with regular income to eliminate their unsecured debt in payments over three to five years under a court approved plan.
+Chapter 13 bankruptcy allows people with regular income to eliminate their unsecured debt in payments over three to five years under a court approved plan.
 Disposable income is determined after allowances for reasonable living expenses, so people pay what they can afford.